khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 #### Text

 - **Label**: Clearly and concisely identifies an input.
-For example, _First name_.
+For example, _Phone number_.
 - **Description**: Clarifies and explains the purpose or intent of an input.
 Positioned directly below a label.
 For example, _A phone number is required for security purposes_.
 - **Help**: Provides contextual examples, formatting information, details about the input state, validation messages, or any combination of these options.
 Positioned directly below an input.
 May include a [help link](/usability/helping-users) when necessary.
 For example, _Format: +1-234-567-8901_.
-- **Placeholder**: only used when the input purpose is still understood in its absence; it's not a replacement for a visible label.
+- **Placeholder**: Only used when the input purpose is still understood in its absence; it's not a replacement for a visible label.
 An exception is the [search](/components/search) component, which includes a [search](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~search) icon to further clarify its purpose.
 For example, _Search or go to…_.

 #### Field